xtrinch/webusb-arduino-react-example/README.md

 # webusb-arduino-react-example

-This repository is the react version of https://github.com/webusb/arduino repository.
+This repository is the react version of the demo you can find at https://github.com/webusb/arduino repository.

 Contains two parts: sketch code and website code, demonstrating the use of webusb on arduino.